Skip to content

 1

-{offline_message_hook, HostType, fun ?MODULE:inspect_packet/3, #{}, 50}
+{offline_message, HostType, fun ?MODULE:inspect_packet/3, #{}, 50}

-It is clearly visible that the handler inspect_packet is added to the offline_message_hook.
+It is clearly visible that the handler inspect_packet is added to the offline_message hook.

 HostType is the one for which the handler will be executed.
 In the case of statically defined domains, it is the same as the host, as configured in the general.hosts section.